 - The expected date for defending the dissertation.

 The letter should be in PDF format and should be sent directly by your advisor or supervisor via e-mail to both RE’20 Doctoral Symposium Co-Chairs Paul Grünbacher and Emmanuel Letier.
 This letter will be held confidential.
 The e-mail should have the subject “RE20-DS- Recommendation” and your family name.

 The author of each accepted Doctoral Symposium paper must register to and attend the conference in order to present the paper.

-Please submit your Research paper in PDF format via EasyChair.
+Please submit your paper in PDF format via EasyChair.
 Select the RE’20 Doctoral Symposium for your submission.